Sakana AI: Overview

 Sakana AI's main research fields are evolution and collective intelligence of AI.
-The company's name is derived from the Japanese word さかな (sakana), which means fish.
-This represents the idea of a school of fish coming together and forming a coherent entity from simple rules, which is an analogy of collective intelligence.
+The company's name is derived from the Japanese word for fish.
+This represents the idea of a school of fish coming together and forming a coherent entity from simple rules, which is an analogy for collective intelligence.

 The company was founded by David Ha, Llion Jones and Ren Ito.
 Llion Jones co-authored the famous paper "Attention Is All You Need" when he was working for Google in 2017.
 The company raised $30M in its seed funding round from Lux Capital and Khosla Ventures.
 The company raised approximately $200M from companies such as Mitsubishi UFJ, SMBC, Mizuho, Itochu, KDDI, Nomura and Nvidia in its series A funding round in 2024.

 In January 2024, Sakana AI developed a method to build new AI models by 'breeding' multiple existing models, which it sees as a means to democratise AI development, as this process does not require large computational resources.
 Sakana AI is also developing a model called the AI Scientist, which automates the entire process of scientific research.
 The Nikkei estimated the company's value at 19 billion yen in 2024.